 Woodcut depicting cooperative living housing

-Operating out of offices in Burlington VT, Bozeman MT, Minneapolis MN, and Petaluma CA, and Athens GA, , we specialize in providing five types of technical assistance:
+Operating out of offices in Burlington VT, Bozeman MT, Boston, MA, Minneapolis MN, Petaluma CA, and Athens GA, we specialize in providing five types of technical assistance:

 document titled Bylaws